abcucberkeley/PetaKit5D/README.md

 - `demo_generic_computing_framework.m`: demo to illustrate how to use generic computing framework for user-defined functions.
 - `demo_fast_tiff_zarr_readers_writers.m`: demo to illustrate Cpp-Tiff and Cpp-zarr readers and writers and compare with conventional readers and writers.
 - `demo_geometric_transformation.m`: demo to illustrate how to run deskew/rotation and compare between separated and combined deskew/rotation.
-- `demo_RL_deconvolution.m`: demo to illustrate how to run deconvolution and compare between conventional RL, WB (Guo et al. 2020), and OMW methods.
+- `demo_RL_deconvolution.m`: demo to illustrate how to run deconvolution and compare between traditional RL (Biggs version), WB (Guo et al. 2020), and OMW methods.
 - `demo_zarr_stitching.m`: demo to illustrate how to run stitching in both skewed and DSR spaces, along with the documentation for the setup of BigStitcher (Spark version) and Stitching-Spark for the stitching benchmarks in the paper.
 - `demo_large_scale_processing.m`: demo to illustrate how to set up large-scale processing for stitching, deconvolution, and deskew/rotation.
 - `demo_useful_tools.m`: demo to illustrate how to set up the running for a sets of commonly used tools, i.e., resampling, cropping, max projection, tiff/zarr conversion, imaris file conversion and so on.